 View of Osaka, Japan, from the Umeda Sky Building.

 Getting the Scoop

-Getting local information about an area is also very helpful in assessing safety.
-Start by talking with people who have visited areas where you want to go and ask questions not only about their favorite activities and meals but also about how safe they felt and whether they had any experiences that made them uncomfortable.
 Ideally, talk with people who have lived where you want to go as they will have even more intimate knowledge regarding that location.
 If you don’t personally know someone from a place you want to visit, seek out blogs or social media with people who live in the area you want to visit or who have spent a great deal of time there.

 Check the News

-It can also be helpful to check out the local news (you can use Google translate if you can’t find a version in your mother tongue), preferably multiple times to give you a general feel for an area.
+It can also be helpful to check out the local news (use Google translate if you can’t find a version in your mother tongue), preferably multiple times to give you a general feel for an area.
 I always keep in mind, though, that the news tends to report mostly the negative things going on in an area and may leave you with the impression that an area is more crime ridden or dangerous with anarchy than is actually the case.

+View of Osaka, Japan, from the Umeda Sky Building.